ankitkr104/AirCursor-AI-Powered-Virtual-Mouse/README.md

 🤝 Contributions

-Contributions, issues, and feature requests are welcome.
+Contributions, issues, and feature requests are welcome!
 Feel free to open an issue or submit a pull request to improve the project.

 📜 License